Flex Gateway - Your Gateway to Secure Data Transit

 Replicas

 With replicas you can scale out Flex Gateway to serve even more traffic and improve its performance and resilience.
-Replicas are their own instances of Flex Gateway that each sit in its own container running on Docker, managed by Kubernetes for example.
+Replicas are their own instances of Flex Gateway that each sit in its own container running on Docker or Kubernetes for example.
 It is a good idea to deploy Flex Gateway as a cluster that enables multiple replicas to run in parallel.
 Replicas can also be scaled up vertically by increasing CPU and memory performance or horizontally by having multiple Replicas for load balancing or high availability.
 For high throughput, either choose more replicas with lower CPU performance allocation or choose fewer replicas with higher CPU performance allocation.

 TLS Context